Conforms to AS/NZS 2728:2013 Product type 4 (Table 1.1).

 Meets the requirements of AS/NZS 2728:2013 Sections 2.8 and table 2.4

-ZinaCore has good resistance to accidental spillage of solvents such as methylathed spirits, mineral turpentine, toluene, trichloroethylene and dilute acids and alkalis.
-All spillages should be removed immediatelly by wiping or washing.
+ZinaCore has good resistance to accidental spillage of solvents such as methylated spirits, mineral turpentine, toluene, trichloroethylene and dilute acids and alkalis.
+All spillages should be removed immediately by wiping or washing.

 Recommended End Uses

 Exterior uses where there is a high risk of accelerated corrosion.
 It has very good colour and gloss retention and is suitable for roofing, cladding, rainwater goods and garage doors.
-For information concerning product use in areas not covered by ColorCote® ZinaCore™ refer to the ColorCote® ZinaCore X™ and / or AlumiGard X™ technical brochures or contact Pacific Coilcoaters for details.
-ZinaCore is not suitable for use as watertanks or areas where a constantlly wet environment is maintained or in constantly running water or in contact with soil.
+For information concerning product use in areas not covered by ColorCote® ZinaCore™ refer to the ColorCote® ZinaCore X™ and/or AlumiGard X™ technical brochures or contact Pacific Coilcoaters for details.
+ZinaCore is not suitable for use as water tanks or areas where a constantly wet environment is maintained or in constantly running water or in contact with soil.